 A great deal is still not known about this virus, which is spread by Aedes aegypti and Aedes albopictus mosquitoes.
 There is a possible link to a condition called microcephaly in children born to infected women.
 While mosquitoes are the primary vector of the virus, the virus can be sexually transmitted.

 The CDC’s travel advisories for pregnant women have extended to Peru, suggesting that students who are pregnant — or likely to be pregnant at the time of the course — use caution.
 There is currently no evidence of any effect on future births for those who are not pregnant at the time of infection, and only around 20% of all infected people exhibit even the minor symptoms of Zika (fever, rash, etc.).
-There is an additional suspected link to a rare but more severe condition called Guillain-Barré, however this risk is exceedingly low.
+There is an additional suspected link to a rare but more severe condition called Guillain-Barré, however, this risk is exceedingly low.

 The Peruvian government is taking numerous proactive measures to prevent the spread of Zika within the country.
-These include the use of ovitraps to identify the virus in mosquitoes at many monitoring sites around the country, allowing for swift response if detected.
+These include the use of ovitraps to identify the virus in mosquitoes at many monitoring sites around the country, allowing for a swift response if detected.

 This is a developing story, and much is still unknown regarding the transmission and health risks of this virus.
-We recommend that each prospective student and researcher determine their own comfort levels by weighing the available data against their own relative risk.
+We recommend that each prospective student and researcher determine their comfort levels by weighing the available data against their own relative risk.
 At this point, FPI’s non-pregnant investigators and other staff remain confident about safely returning to the field.

 To reduce mosquito bites, we recommend repellents with DEET as the active ingredient, along with loose-fitting clothing and long-sleeves.
 Clothing may also be treated with permethrin.
 Furthermore, mosquito bed nets are provided at the field station.